 When something’s wrong with your HVAC system, one of the first places to look is your thermostat.
-Many models have a digital display that will display a specific numerical error code.
+Many models have a digital display that will reveal a specific numerical error code.
 This error code can be used to help determine the problem and streamline the troubleshooting and repair process for HVAC systems like your furnace.

-Solved: iComfort Error Code 411
+Lennox Thermostat iComfort Error Code 411

 Fixing the Problem